How Social Responsibility Affects Your Brand and Business

 4 Ways to Incorporate CSR Into Your Business Strategy

-While speaking about CSR is essential, putting these words into action in your business strategy is better for your local community and the world at large.
-You can make changes throughout your entire organization to positively impact and ensure you are doing your part.
-Some ways you can be more socially responsible include the following:
+Talking about CSR is a start, but putting it into action in your business strategy is what actually benefits your local community and the world at large.
+You can make changes throughout your organization to ensure you are doing your part.
+Some ways to be more socially responsible include the following:

 Make Donations

-One way to demonstrate your strides to be more socially responsible is to make strategic donations to causes that align with your company values.
-You can do this by giving a portion of your profits to charities, sponsoring a charity event, or planning a company volunteer day to give back to your community.
-When you make donations to charities, you can show your employees and customers that you embody the charity’s ethics.
+One way to demonstrate your commitment to social responsibility is to make strategic donations to causes that align with your company values.
+You can give a portion of your profits to charities, sponsor a charity event, or plan a company volunteer day to give back to your community.
+Donating to charities shows your employees and customers that you embody the causes you claim to support.

 Get Involved in Your Community

-When thinking about social responsibility, you may feel intimidated by global problems that seem too big to fix.
-However, you can make significant changes by thinking locally.
-Supporting local schools and community centers and donating to local projects show your customers you care about using your profits for good.
+Global problems can feel too big to fix, but you can make meaningful changes by thinking locally.
+Supporting local schools and community centers and donating to local projects shows your customers you care about using your profits for good, and it tends to generate the kind of word-of-mouth advocacy that a paid ad never will.

 Provide Employee Support